- Advisory number:

 What is the issue?

-The Australian Department of Health and Aged has announced that from 6 February 2023 the human papillomavirus (HPV) vaccine dosing schedule on the National Immunisation Program (NIP) will change from two doses to a single dose for most people.
+The has announced that from 6 February 2023 the human papillomavirus (HPV) vaccine dosing schedule on the National Immunisation Program (NIP) will change from two doses to a single dose for most people.
 The age of eligibility for free catch-up vaccination will also increase from 19 to 25 years of age.

 This change was made based on advice from the Australian Technical Advisory Group on Immunisatrion (ATAGI), who have reviewed a large volume of international clinical evidence that shows a single dose provides comparable protection as two doses for immunocompetent people.
-The Australian Immunisation Handbook will be updated to reflect this .
+The .

 The schedule change will make it easier and faster to vaccinate young people for HPV, protecting them from a potentially cancer-causing virus.